THE IMPACT OF SAINT KATERI TEKAKWITHA ON THE MEDIA

 of the 10 American Vice-Postulators.

-Sometimes multiple documents are grouped together on an 11x17 inch plastified sheet;
+Sometimes multiple documents are grouped together on the same plastified sheet;

 and may be also double-sided; they also originate from many countries.